auQuiksilver/Apex-Framework/README.md

 2b.
 Run it as a -servermod in your arma launch options.

 _______________
-3. Place @Apex_cfg folder in your servers ArmA 3 directory.
+3a.
+Place @Apex_cfg folder in your servers ArmA 3 directory.
 Reference: https://i.imgur.com/ijdXgg6.png

+3b.
+Do NOT run @Apex_cfg as a -mod or -servermod, leave it alone!
 _______________
 4. Place    real_date_x64.dll     file in your servers ArmA 3 directory.
 Reference: https://i.imgur.com/ijdXgg6.png